 So really, his climate change denial is likely one motivated by immediate monetary savings, rather than far more significant long-term gains in terms of new jobs, better infrastructure, energy independence, and a better environment for the next generation.
 Mind you, his comments on climate change are often so incoherent that it’s almost impossible to know what he really thinks about the issue.

-“I believe global warming is the single biggest problem in our country, but it’s made of the nuclear variety,” Trump said at a campaign stop in Indiana this May.
+“I believe global warming is the single biggest problem in our country, but it’s made of the nuclear variety,” Trump said at a campaign stop in Indiana last May.
 “That’s the one we have to be careful of.”

 When asked which government departments he would eliminate to save money, he told Fox News: “Oh absolutely.
 The Department of Environmental, I mean the DEP is killing us… environmentally.
 It’s just killing our businesses.”